asdf-format/asdf/docs/asdf/extensions.rst

    maxItems: 2
    ...

 Then, the Python implementation.
-See the `asdf.UserType` and `asdf.AsdfExtension` documentation for more information::
+See the `asdf.CustomType` and `asdf.AsdfExtension` documentation for more information::

     import os